 Close-up of a person's hands in warm mittens holding a cup of hot chocolate.

-Where to enjoy hot chocolate after skating in Ontario
+Where to enjoy ice skating and hot chocolate in Ontario

 Toronto and Greater Toronto Area (GTA)